 must do all of the following:

-- b.
-Follow the Core Signage, Screening, and Sanitation Requirements as defined in this Executive Order.
+- Follow the Core Signage, Screening, and Sanitation Requirements as defined in this Executive Order.

 3. This Subsection applies only to shared pools in commercial settings or at residential complexes.
 It does not apply to family pools at people's homes.
 The "Core Signage, Screening, and Sanitation Requirements" are listed in Section 1, subsection 2 of the Order, and are as follows:"Core Signage, Screening and Sanitation Requirements" are the following actions which establishments open to the public under the terms of this Executive Order must follow, namely:

-- a.
-Post the Emergency Maximum Occupancy in a noticeable place.
+- Post the Emergency Maximum Occupancy in a noticeable place.

 NCDHHS has prepared sample signs and a sample screening checklist questionnaire, available at https://covid 19.ncdhhs.12:ov/guidance, that may be used to meet some of the requirements above.
 Businesses or operations do not need to use the NCDHHS sample signs and questionnaires to meet the requirements of this Executive Order.
 This Order also contains an Enforcement section, subjecting violation of the Order to prosecution and is punishable as a Class 2 misdemeanor.